 Many factors may prevent an intended and willing donor from proceeding with the donation.
 Such circumstances include present health status of the intended donor or recipient that would prevent the transplant or donation from proceeding, perceived long-term risks to the intended donor, circumstances such as acts of God (such as major storms or hurricanes) or other unforeseen events outside the intended donor’s control.
 In such cases, the intended donor and accompanying persons may receive reimbursement for the qualified expenses incurred.

-No. NLDAC will provide a credit card with an approved spending limit to cover the costs of meals, hotel, airfare, and other travel expenses for approved applications.
-The mileage and meal allowances are based on federal rates.
+No. NLDAC will provide a credit card with an approved spending limit to cover the costs of transportation, lodging and meals for approved applications.
+The budget is based on federal rates.
 All expenses are tracked through reporting software.

 Yes.
 NLDAC can cover up to 2 trips for an accompanying person(s).